MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/assembly-how-to-sell-assemble-to-order-items-and-inventory-items-together.md

 >  The following procedure does not include the standard sales order steps that you need to follow before you create an assembly order for unavailable quantities.

 ## <a name="to-sell-assemble-to-order-items-and-inventory-items-together"></a>To sell assemble-to-order items and inventory items together
 1. On a sales order line for an item that is set up to be assembled to stock, enter a quantity in the **Quantity** field that exceeds inventory.
-The **Check Availability** window appears.
+The **Check Availability** page appears.
 For more information, see [View the Availability of Items](inventory-how-availability-overview.md).
 2. Note the **Total Quantity** field (a negative value), which you will enter in the next step.
 3. In the **Qty. to Assemble to Order** field, enter the value from the previous step.
 4. Perform any changes to the assembly components.
 For more information, see [Sell Items Assembled to Order](assembly-how-to-sell-items-assembled-to-order.md).